This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Feeding the plants appropriately with plant food after adding a healthy dose of compost to your soil can also maximize their growth.

-We will be including suggested planting schemes for four raised gardening beds in the next section.
+The next section will include suggested planting schemes for four raised gardening beds.

 Maximizing what plants you are growing in each space can help you produce healthy plants in your raised garden bed vegetable garden.